Pingo SubTerranean Aquifer Reconnaissance and Reconstruction

 To understand PLFs and prepare for their direct exploration, we turn to pingos in the North American Arctic.
 Despite the existence of ~11,000 pingos on Earth9, only a handful have been studied for prolonged durations, and few have been surveyed using geophysical methods10,11,12.
 We will investigate the predominantly unexplored subsurface structures of some of the largest hydrostatic pingos on Earth in the North American Arctic.
 This field program seeks to identify the connections between the structural elements of pingos, their overlying morphology, and their underlying hydrology; and characterize a pingo ‘lifecycle’ as a process analog for past and present PLF generating hydrologic systems on Mars and Ceres by acquiring an unprecedentedly thorough and detailed geophysical data set.

-Pingo STARR’s first field deployment was in spring 2021 south of Deadhorse, Alaska with the next deployment to Tuktoyaktuk, Northwest Territories scheduled for spring 2023.
+Pingo STARR’s first field deployment was in spring 2021 south of Deadhorse, Alaska, the second deployment was to Tuktoyaktuk, Northwest Territories in spring 2023, and a third field deployment is scheduled to return to Tuktoyaktuk in spring 2024.
 In 2021, the Pingo STARR team collected eight TEM soundings and nearly 2km each of resistivity and GPR transects at 50, 100, and 200MHz over our season 1 pingos.
 Initial data analysis suggests both confirmation of hydrostatic pingo formation theory and new unexpected insights into shallow talik formation in the high Arctic as well as pingo core disintegration mechanisms.

 Pingo STARR is a four-year field campaign funded through NASA's Planetary Science and Technology Through Analog Research (PSTAR) Program.